“I have sinned against the Lord.” – 2 Samuel 12:13a

-King David has always been a favorite of mine.
-He was always so open in his communication with God.
-When he felt betrayed or alone, he wouldn’t hold back as he cried out in pain and frustration to God.
-But then, in the very next breath, he would take it back to the main thing with words of adoration and praise for His Heavenly Father.
-When he sinned against God (and believe me, David sinned – adultery, murder, abuse of power), he always recognized and admitted his sin, begging God for forgiveness.
-David always knew just how much his sin broke God’s heart with his sin.
+King David has always been a favorite of mine, because of his honest and real communication with God.
+If he felt betrayed or alone, he wouldn’t hold back as he cried out in pain and frustration to God.
+But then, in the very next breath, he would be back praising God for His goodness and faithfulness.
+And whenever David sinned against God (and believe me, David sinned – adultery, murder, abuse of power), he always recognized and admitted his sin, begging God for forgiveness.
+David always knew just how much his sin broke God’s heart.

-Surprisingly, the Bible shows us that King David was a man who found special favor with God, even though he was guilty of all those things.
-But, as mentioned above, the Bible also shows us that David recognized his mistakes and called them what they were – sins against God.
-He asked God’s forgiveness and then committed himself to living God’s way.
+In spite of all this, the Bible shows us that King David was a man who found special favor with God.
+How could this be?
+It’s important to see that every time David sinned, he (eventually) recognized his mistake and called them for what they were – sins against God.
+He asked God’s forgiveness and then committed himself to live God’s way.
 This is the key takeaway from David’s story: every sin was followed by a decision to make a life change.

 For most of us, our stories might not be as extreme as David’s, but one thing is certain: we have all sinned.
 God’s Word says, “While we were yet sinners, Christ died for us.”
 He died to pay the penalty for our sins and to offer us forgiveness.

-When you mess up, and you will, confess your sin to God just like David did.
-Ask for God’s forgiveness and for strength to resist sin in the future.
-Anything you say won’t be a surprise to Him.
-He knows everything already.
+So, when you mess up (and you do), confess your sin to God just like David did.
+Ask for God’s forgiveness and for the strength to resist sin in the future.
+Whatever you say won’t come as a surprise to God; He knows everything already.
 But, the heart of repentance (recognizing your sin and asking for forgiveness) is the only answer to dealing with our sin problem.
 It’s a lesson we can take straight from the life of King David, a man after God’s own heart (Acts 13:12).